-- External alarm reset function. - Can be connected at Keyb+/Keyb-, in parallel with external keyboard (if attached). - External reset will disengage alarm relay and reset audio alarm (if enabled). - Visual alarm (blinking digital depth indication) is not affected and must be reset locally by pressing any key on the panel.
+- Can be connected at Keyb+/Keyb-, in parallel with external keyboard (if attached). - External reset will disengage alarm relay and reset audio alarm (if enabled). - Visual alarm (blinking digital depth indication on the right side of the screen) is not affected and must be reset locally by pressing any key on the panel.